 Southpaw Vito Tamulis (1974), who debuted with the 1934-1935 Yankees to an 11-5 record with one save in 31 games (20 starts), is the only Yankee player to have died on May 5.
 Spending most of the time from 1938-1941 with the Dodgers, he boosted his overall numbers to 40-28-10.

 The only other noteworthy player to have passed on this day was righthander Eddie Cicotte (1969), who won 208 games, lost 149, and saved 25 games from 1908-1921, most of it with the White Sox and the Red Sox.

-Former outfielder Bob Cerv (1926) is the most noteworthy of four Yankees born on May 5.
+Former outfielder Bob Cerv (1926) is the most noteworthy of five Yankees born on May 5.
 He smacked 18 homers with 118 rbi’s and five stolen bases over three tours of duty with the club between 1951 and 1962.
 An amateur free agent signing before the 1950 season, Cerv’s circuitous big-league route got moving when he was sold to the Kansas City Athletics in December 1956.
 The Yanks reacquired him in May 1960 for Andy Carey.
 Then after the season, he was lost to the Los Angeles Angels in the 1960 expansion draft, but the Yanks maneuvered to get him back, along with Tex Clevenger, for Lee Thomas, Ryne Duren, and Johnny James in May 1961.